"Sunny beach, Canaveral National Seashore, 2015." by U.S. National Park Service , public domain

 Apollo Beach Visitor Center

-Canaveral National Seashore's Visitor Center is located at 7611 S. Atlantic Ave, New Smyrna Beach, FL 32169.
+Canaveral National Seashore's visitor center is located at 7611 S. Atlantic Ave, New Smyrna Beach, FL 32169.
 Pick up a brochure or a Junior Ranger book.
 Get information about where to visit in the park.
 For more information call (386) 428 - 3384 extension 0.

 From I-95, take exit 249 & head east on SR-44 toward New Smyrna Beach.
 The road turns into Atlantic Avenue (A1A) once you go over the bridge and are then on the barrier island.
 The road then curves to the right (heading south).
 Stay on A1A for approximately 8 miles to the park entrance station.